$190.15 Million in Sales Expected for Axcelis Technologies, Inc. (NASDAQ:ACLS) This Quarter

-On average, analysts expect that Axcelis Technologies will report full-year sales of $646.90 million for the current fiscal year, with estimates ranging from $646.80 million to $647.00 million.
-For the next financial year, analysts forecast that the company will report sales of $765.00 million, with estimates ranging from $725.00 million to $805.00 million.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that follow Axcelis Technologies.
+According to Zacks, analysts expect that Axcelis Technologies will report full year sales of $646.90 million for the current year, with estimates ranging from $646.80 million to $647.00 million.
+For the next financial year, analysts expect that the company will post sales of $765.00 million, with estimates ranging from $725.00 million to $805.00 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side analysts that follow Axcelis Technologies.

-Axcelis Technologies (NASDAQ:ACLS) last posted its earnings results on Wednesday, November 3rd.
-The semiconductor company reported $0.82 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.71 by $0.11.
+Axcelis Technologies (NASDAQ:ACLS) last issued its quarterly earnings data on Wednesday, November 3rd.
+The semiconductor company reported $0.82 EPS for the quarter, topping analysts’ consensus estimates of $0.71 by $0.11.
 Axcelis Technologies had a net margin of 13.40% and a return on equity of 14.95%.
-The firm had revenue of $176.69 million for the quarter, compared to analyst estimates of $170.20 million.
-During the same period in the previous year, the firm posted $0.32 EPS.
+The business had revenue of $176.69 million during the quarter, compared to analysts’ expectations of $170.20 million.
+During the same period last year, the company posted $0.32 EPS.

-In related news, Director Joseph P. Keithley sold 3,000 shares of the business’s stock in a transaction on Wednesday, December 8th.
-The shares were sold at an average price of $69.00, for a total transaction of $207,000.00.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, CEO Mary G. Puma sold 1,000 shares of the business’s stock in a transaction on Thursday, November 11th.
+In related news, CEO Mary G. Puma sold 1,000 shares of Axcelis Technologies stock in a transaction dated Thursday, November 11th.
 The shares were sold at an average price of $62.06, for a total transaction of $62,060.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, VP Lynnette C. Fallon sold 6,329 shares of Axcelis Technologies stock in a transaction dated Monday, November 8th.
+The shares were sold at an average price of $62.27, for a total transaction of $394,106.83.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 15,043 shares of company stock worth $964,956 in the last quarter.
-2.11% of the stock is owned by corporate insiders.
+Insiders have sold a total of 15,043 shares of company stock valued at $964,956 in the last quarter.
+2.11% of the stock is currently owned by company insiders.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Citigroup Inc. raised its holdings in Axcelis Technologies by 111.6% during the second quarter.
-Citigroup Inc. now owns 29,610 shares of the semiconductor company’s stock worth $1,197,000 after buying an additional 15,618 shares during the last quarter.
-Parametric Portfolio Associates LLC raised its holdings in Axcelis Technologies by 18.6% during the second quarter.
-Parametric Portfolio Associates LLC now owns 96,279 shares of the semiconductor company’s stock worth $3,892,000 after buying an additional 15,119 shares during the last quarter.
-Qube Research & Technologies Ltd raised its holdings in Axcelis Technologies by 88.1% during the second quarter.
-Qube Research & Technologies Ltd now owns 14,145 shares of the semiconductor company’s stock worth $572,000 after buying an additional 6,625 shares during the last quarter.
-Vanguard Group Inc. raised its holdings in Axcelis Technologies by 3.4% during the second quarter.
-Vanguard Group Inc. now owns 2,593,096 shares of the semiconductor company’s stock worth $104,812,000 after buying an additional 84,664 shares during the last quarter.
-Finally, UBS Asset Management Americas Inc. raised its holdings in Axcelis Technologies by 22.2% during the second quarter.
-UBS Asset Management Americas Inc. now owns 30,938 shares of the semiconductor company’s stock worth $1,251,000 after buying an additional 5,615 shares during the last quarter.
-Hedge funds and other institutional investors own 86.14% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of ACLS.
+Morgan Stanley increased its position in Axcelis Technologies by 17.4% during the 1st quarter.
+Morgan Stanley now owns 169,532 shares of the semiconductor company’s stock valued at $6,967,000 after purchasing an additional 25,068 shares during the period.
+Alliancebernstein L.P. grew its position in shares of Axcelis Technologies by 10.2% in the 2nd quarter.
+Alliancebernstein L.P. now owns 46,065 shares of the semiconductor company’s stock worth $1,862,000 after buying an additional 4,280 shares during the last quarter.
+Handelsbanken Fonder AB purchased a new position in shares of Axcelis Technologies in the 2nd quarter worth approximately $392,000.
+US Bancorp DE purchased a new position in shares of Axcelis Technologies in the 2nd quarter worth approximately $31,000.
+Finally, Paradigm Capital Management Inc. NY grew its position in shares of Axcelis Technologies by 57.7% in the 2nd quarter.
+Paradigm Capital Management Inc. NY now owns 164,000 shares of the semiconductor company’s stock worth $6,629,000 after buying an additional 60,000 shares during the last quarter.
+86.14% of the stock is currently owned by institutional investors and hedge funds.

 About Axcelis Technologies